all-of-us/workbench/tutorials/mapstruct-tutorial.md

 Here's a walkthrough of a typical MapStruct Mapper creation exercise, including frequent erros and how to address them.

+* This tutorial existed prior to the tutorial format being established *

 ## Source and Target Classes
 Consider an `EmployeeModel` class.
 It's a Plain Old Java Object with a default constructor and mutators for all its member variables: